 Isn’t everything better with chocolate?
 Today I made my incredibly easy peanut butter cookies but upped the game by adding dark chocolate chunks and extra peanuts.
 Oh My!
 They are so good and so easy.
 These peanut butter cookies have no flour so they’re even gluten free.
 This is a simple one bowl recipe and I just added some chopped up 70% chocolate bar and some additional chopped salted peanuts.
 I don’t think I’ll ever make them plain again.

 You could use chocolate chips but using a plain dark chocolate bar is a healthier choice.
-Anyone can make this simple recipe.
-Just use my original recipe for peanut butter cookies and add the chocolate chunks and peanuts.
+Just use my original recipe for peanut butter cookies and add about 1/4 cup of chocolate chunks or peanuts or 1/4 cup total mixture of both.
 Click here for the recipe. – Jenny Jones

 How can something so easy be so good?
 I love haluski so much I just can’t get enough.
 My mother used to make it and I never asked her for the recipe but I finally figured out how to make it like she did and it’s so good!
 It’s basically a Polish stir fry of cabbage and onions that is quick and easy so you need to prep everything in advance.
 It only takes 20 minutes to make.
 I slice the cabbage by hand and then rough chop it after that.